g-martens/ansible-references/conditional/error_handling.md

 4. changed_when

-# Igonore Errors
+# Ignore Errors
 By default, if a tasks fails, the play is aborted.
-However this behavour can be overridden by ignoring failed_tasks.
+However this behavior can be overridden by ignoring failed_tasks.
 You can use the ignore_errors keyword in a task to accomplish this.
 ```YAML
 - name: Latest version of notapkg is installed
   ansible.builtin.dnf: